Did you know?

 Zooplankton primarily reproduces sexually.
 However, depending on the species, asexual reproduction is also possible.

-Some zooplankton uses specialized appendages during copulation to prevent their partners from drifting away for a while.
+Some use specialized appendages during copulation to prevent their partners from drifting away for a while.
 Others release sperm and eggs into the water simultaneously to increase the chances of fertilization.
 At the same time, some zooplankton store the fertilized eggs in a special sac for the entire gestation period.

 Threats